Dev-sande/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-These are files for the '0x13-more_singly_linked_lists' project on ALX.
+This is the project folder for the 0x13-more_singly_linked_lists tasks from ALX